Realm

 The Oa Library

 Black magic mixed with alien technology.
-A hand-crafted C++ compute library — GPU acceleration, machine learning, post-quantum cryptography, and networking in a single static binary.
+A hand-crafted C++ compute library — GPU acceleration, artificial intelligence, post-quantum cryptography, and networking in a single static binary.
 No frameworks.
 No dependencies.
 No compromises.

 Inspired by real-time engine architecture.
 Every function optimized by hand.
 Every abstraction earned.
 Written like calligraphy — with precision, at 3 AM, because the code has to be right.

 The foundation for everything.
-Machine learning trains on it.
+AI trains on it.
 The blockchain settles on it.
 The exchange matches on it.
 One library.
 One philosophy.
 Ship the binary.

 C++20